charu-71200/Song-Recommender/README.md

 ## Build a song recommender with personalization

-Another approach can be, we can train a personalized_model then we can recommend the user similar songs.
+Another approach can be, we can train a personalized_model then we can recommend the user similar artist's songs may be.

 ## Quantative comparison between the models